Mortimer M. Jackson: Biography

-Born in Rensselaerville, New York, Jackson was educated in New York City, where he studied law and was admitted to the bar.
-In 1838, Jackson moved to Milwaukee, and then in 1839 to Mineral Point, Wisconsin Territory, where he practiced law, involving the lead-mining industry.
+Jackson was born in Rensselaerville, New York.
+He received his education in New York City, where he studied law and was admitted to the bar.
+In 1838, Jackson moved to Milwaukee, and then in 1839, to Mineral Point, Wisconsin Territory, where he practiced law, involving the lead-mining industry.

 In 1842, Wisconsin Territorial Governor James Duane Doty appointed Jackson Attorney General of the Wisconsin Territory, where he served until 1846.
-When Wisconsin became a state, in 1848, Jackson was elected one of the first five Wisconsin Circuit Court judges.
-At the time, the Wisconsin Supreme Court was constituted of the five circuit court judges, thus Jackson was also a justice of the Wisconsin Supreme Court until a separate Supreme Court was formed in 1853.
+When Wisconsin became a state in 1848, Jackson was elected one of the first five Wisconsin Circuit Court judges.
+At the time, the Wisconsin Supreme Court was constituted of the five circuit court judges; thus, Jackson was also a justice of the Wisconsin Supreme Court until a separate Supreme Court was formed in 1853.

 Politically, Judge Jackson was involved with the Whig Party from as early as 1834, and joined the Republican Party when it was formed in the 1850s.
-In 1857 he was a candidate for United States Senate, but was defeated by James Rood Doolittle.
+After Republicans won a legislative majority in the 10th Wisconsin Legislature—and therefore the ability to elect a United States senator at the start of that term—Republican leaders of western Wisconsin pushed for Jackson to be the party's selection for U.S. Senate.
+The debate was intense among the Republican caucus as they tried to come to consensus on their nominee; other candidates included Timothy O. Howe, Edward D. Holton, Alexander Randall, Wyman Spooner, and James Rood Doolittle.
+After several days of voting and debate, the Republican caucus coalesced around Doolittle as their nominee on January 21, formally electing him in a joint session of the Legislature two days later.

+Later in 1857, Jackson was chosen by the Republican state convention as their candidate for Attorney General of Wisconsin; his opponent at the general election was Oshkosh lawyer Gabriel Bouck.
+The Wisconsin electorate was nearly evenly split along partisan lines at the 1857 election, Jackson lost by about 400 votes while Republican gubernatorial candidate Alexander Randall won his race by a mere 118 votes.

 In 1861, President Abraham Lincoln appointed Jackson United States consul general in Halifax, Canada.
 As consul general, he was instrumental in the seizure of about $3,000,000 worth of Confederate property during the American Civil War (about $49,000,000 in inflation-adjusted dollars).
 He would remain in this role for 21 years until his retirement in 1882.
 He then returned to Madison, Wisconsin, where he died seven years later at the Park Hotel.